HTTP-RPC/Kilo/README.md

 * array: `java.util.List`
 * object: `java.util.Map`

-The second argument will always be `null` in this case.
+The second argument will be `null` in this case.
 If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

+Subclasses of `WebServiceProxy` can override the `decodeResponse()` method to provide custom deserialization behavior.
+For example, an Android client could override this method to return `Bitmap` instances:

+    @Override
+    protected Object decodeResponse(InputStream inputStream, String contentType) throws IOException {
+        Object value;
+        if (contentType != null && contentType.startsWith("image/")) {
+            value = BitmapFactory.decodeStream(inputStream);
+        } else {
+            value = super.decodeResponse(inputStream, contentType);
+        }

+        return value;
+    }

 Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.